-Non-Surgical Sciatica Treatments in Milwaukee
+Non-Surgical Sciatica Treatments

 The sciatic nerve stretches from the lower back, through each hip and buttock, and down each leg.
 Sciatica is a type of radiculopathy, which refers to a group of symptoms that occur when a nerve root is pinched in the spinal column.
 Sciatica usually occurs when a herniated disc, bone spur, or spinal stenosis presses against a nerve root.
 It usually only affects one side of the body.